akhoury/ginx/README.md

 	* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result row object
 	* fileCallback(err, file) - a callback function for file's end of parse
 	* dirCallback(err, filesParsedCount) - a callback function for Dir's end of parse

+##ginx.pause([readFile], [callback])##

+Pauses all ReadStreams in Ginx Memory, or a single file's stream if passed.
+* Arguments
+	* readFile - optional, the file path of the file being read by the ReadStream, if not passed, it will try to pause them all
+	* callback - optional, the callback after pausing completes

+##ginx.resume([readFile], [callback])##

+Resumes all ReadStreams in Ginx Memory, or a single file's stream if passed.
+* Arguments
+	* readFile - optional, the file path of the file being read by the ReadStream, if not passed, it will try to resume them all.
+	* callback - optional, the callback after resuming completes

+##ginx.stop([callback])##

+Stops all ReadStreams in Ginx Memory, then persists all cursors in memory
+* Arguments
+	* callback - optional, the callback after stoping completes

 INSTALL
 -------